lia-simeone/coding-basics/Python_I_course.md

 * Loosely-typed meaning you don't have to assign a data type upfront and you can change them as you go `happy='true' happy=10 happy=['lia','test']`

 #####Basic data types
-* String - you can use single or double quotes, but don't mix, there is some difference in how variables resolve
+* String - you can use single or double quotes, but don't mix, there is some difference in how variables resolve, strings are immutable
 * Number - integers, float (decimals), long for big numbers that won't fit in an integer, to explicity cast a number as float use `float(yournumber)`
 * Boolean - True or False (case sensitive)